onepequity/onepequity/README.md

 Vision for LLaMA in Public Sector and Secure Environments
 My compliance expertise (175% faster approvals) proves LLaMA’s fit for regulated industries—its transparency and on-premises hosting make it the gold standard for secure AI.
+Data Privacy Commitment: Advocate for LLaMA’s on-premises deployment to ensure data sovereignty and compliance with privacy regulations (e.g., GDPR, CCPA), aligning with industry priorities for secure AI in regulated sectors.